linuxdeepin/deepin-manual/manual-assets/community/deepin-music/en_US/index.md

 ## Overview

-Music is a local music playing application with brand new UI design and state-of-the-art playing experience featured with local music scanning and lyric sync functions, etc.
+Music is a local music playing application with brand-new UI design and state-of-the-art playing experience featured with local music scanning and lyric sync functions, etc.